eldercomputacao/spring-essential/README.md

 - using spring-boot-starter-validation VALIDATION
 - using springdoc-openapi-starter-webmvc-ui SWAGGER
 - using pring-boot-starter-hateoas HATEOAS
+- using spring-boot-starter-data-mongodb
+- added new business rules for anime and posts

 ## feat-1

-- Base project
-- Simple CRUD without database
+- Using simple CRUD without database
 - Using field mapping with ModelMapper

 ## feat-2